McKarrigle History, Family Crest & Coats of Arms

 Today's generation of the McKarrigle family inherits a name that was first used by the Scottish tribe known as the Picts.
 The first family to use the name McKarrigle lived in the lands of Cargill in east Perthshire where the family at one time had extensive territories.

 Early Origins of the McKarrigle family

 The surname McKarrigle was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Cargill is a parish containing, with the villages of Burreltown, Wolfhill, and Woodside.
 "This place, of which the name, of Celtic origin, signifies a village with a church, originally formed a portion of the parish of Cupar-Angus, from which, according to ancient records, it was separated prior to the year 1514."

 Important Dates for the McKarrigle family

 This web page shows only a small excerpt of our McKarrigle research.
-Another 92 words (7 lines of text) covering the years 1283, 1457, 1681, 1619, 1681, 1638, 1643 and 1681 are included under the topic Early McKarrigle History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1283, 1457, 1681, 1685, 1619, 1681, 1638, 1643, 1681 and 1605 are included under the topic Early McKarrigle History in all our PDF Extended History products and printed products wherever possible.

 McKarrigle Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 McKarrigle has appeared Cargill, Cargille, Carnigill, Cargile, Kergylle, Cargyle, Carrigle, McGirl and many more.